Forvideos061/awesome-3d-ai-seo-geo/README.md

 * Performance
 * Mobile usability

-### 3D SEO Principle
+### The 3D SEO Principle

-**Do not make the search engine understand the 3D scene when normal HTML can explain it.**

-Use WebGL for interaction and visualisation.

-Use HTML for information.
+> **Use WebGL for interaction and visualization.
+Use HTML for information.**

+Do not make search engines understand information that could simply be provided as accessible HTML.

 ---

 # Technical SEO

-Technical SEO is especially important for JavaScript-heavy 3D applications.
+Technical SEO is particularly important for JavaScript-heavy 3D applications.

 Important areas include: